e-Spirit/javascript-content-api-library/README.md

 Returns the matching CaaS data entries.
 It maps the given entries to a more frontend-friendly format.
-Unneccessary fields will be omitted and the structure is simpler.
+Unnecessary fields will be omitted and the structure is simpler.

 Expects as input parameter an array of filters and a language abbreviation.
 Optionally a page number, page size, sort and additional parameters can be passed.